 “Peanut butter and jelly sandwich.”

 “Do you want one too?”
 I wisely ask my younger daughter.
 She continues to type on her computer, oblivious.
-Because obviously, her game is fascinating and taking up 100% of her attention.
+Obviously, her game is quite fascinating and taking up 100% of her attention.
 “Sweetie?”

 She looks up at me.